 Because the customer will think “Yes, the quality of my supplier’s product may have a problem, but whether we should change it now at a high cost (B2B orders are big)”.
 With the lack of urgency and necessity to take action.

-You’ll rely on Implication questions to transform the answer of problem questions, such as “existing supplier’s product quality is not good” into “that means customer complaints“, and then into “affect your brand and increase sales expenses.” “finally affect your sales and the achievement of annual goals.”
+You’ll rely on Implication questions to transform the answer to problem questions, such as “existing supplier’s product quality is not good” into “that means customer complaints“, and then into “affect your brand and increase sales expenses.” “finally affect your sales and the achievement of annual goals.”

 In a word, the function of Implication questions is to transform implicit needs into explicit needs, quantify and amplify the pain of customers, so that customers can find reasons for action.